-• Club dinghies are available for use by members with priority given to under 18's during Cadets on the Water evenings.
+Club dinghies are available for use by members with priority being given to 16-25 year olds except on Wednesday evening when they will be used by the cadet programme.
 The cadet leadership team will manage their use in this setting and it should be noted that usage will be shared around the membership.